grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Control room!"
 Bastian shouted up from the sonar station.
 "There's fucking boats everywhere in the water!
 Seems like no one wants to be hanging around this shithole anymore.
 You're going to have to move slowly to get out of here without hitting one of them."

-"The last thing any of them wants is to move slowly and cautiously right now, of course," Percy said to Hemi as he hung on to the leather strap over the captain's station.
+"The last thing any of them wants is to move slowly and cautiously right now, of course," Percy said to Hemi who was holding the leather strap over the captain's station.

 "That might be exactly what whoever fired that torpedo was thinking," put in Gregory.
-"Scare all the fuckin' rats away and take the cheese for themselves."
+"Scare all the fuckin' mice away and take the cheese for themselves."

 [//]: # (### They escape under the pursuing sub)